camlinke/wordcount/README.md

 Setting up a basic "Hello World" app on Heroku with staging and production environments.

 To get our initial setup created we're going to use Virtualenv and Virtualenvwrapper to help set things up.
 This will give us a few extra tools to help us silo our environment.
-I'm going to assume for this tutorial you've used a few things before:
+I'm going to assume for this tutorial you've used a few things before, I've included links to where you can find our more information about each if you havn't.

 Virtualenv - if not check this out.
 Virtualenvwrapper - if not check this out.
 Flask - If not check this tutorial out. git/github - If not check out this tutorial.
 Heroku (basic) - If not check out this tutorial.

 Getting things set up:
 First things first lets get a repo set up.
 Create a repo in Github (if you want) and clone it into your working directory.
 Alternatively init a new github repo.
 Next we're going to use Virtualenvwrapper to set up a new virtual environment by running the following command: